ShelleySugiharto/stockAnalysis/README.md

 # stockAnalysis
 Uses yfinance to create automated graphing utilty for stock analysis.
-Additional project on analysis of the energy industries stocks with the influence of COP28 (in progress).
+Provides multi-indexed data considering multiple tickers and analysis against eachother.
+Limited to a print of 1 graph per run.